dotlang/language/README.md

 If `MyInt := int` is defined in the code, you cannot call a function which needs an `int` with a `MyInt` binding, unless it is forwarded explicitly in the code (e.g. `process = (x:MyInt -> process(int(x)))`).

-To resolve a function call, first bindings with appropriate type in current function will be searched.
+To resolve a function call, first bindings with that name in current function will be searched.
 If not found, search will continue to parent functions, then module-level and then imported modules.
 At any scope, if there are multiple candidates (matching with name and argument types) there will be a compiler error.

 ## Lambda (Function literal)